daygea/Nature/README.md

 # Nature
 Nature Speaks
-- This application helps to reveal the messages from the Olodumare after an Ifa consultation.
+- This application helps to reveal the messages from Olodumare after an Ifa consultation.
+- Contributors are encouraged to add more contents to the Odu Messages in the format laid down.

 Credit: Adedeji Kadri and all listed contributors to the project.